DIYtranscriptomics/DIYtranscriptomics.github.io/Data/index.md

 * Send me your html table by email, and tell me how many genes met the FC cutoff above.

 ** Solution: [see this script](http://DIYtranscriptomics.github.io/Data/files/hackdash2_solution.R)

+## HackDash #3
+[Download the mapped data and study design](https://drive.google.com/drive/folders/1hak0eKSzDmZ52rjzh__Rgg8s-gk2MQou?usp=sharing) from a basic experiment in which T cells were left unstimulated or stimulated with anti-CD3/28 in duplicate.
+You would like to import these files into R and use your Transcriptomics skills to answer the following questions.

+1. What is the gene name of the 1015th row of the output of tximport?
+(2 points)
+2. What are the total number of counts for each sample within Txi_gene$counts (4 points)
+3. Create a dendrogram and include an image here.
+Describe how your samples are clustering.
+(4 points)
+4. Complete a PCA and include an image here.
+What do PC1 and PC2 correspond to?
+(5 points)
+5. How many genes are differentially expressed (FDR < 0.05, abs LogFC > 1) when you compare unstimulated and stimulated T cells?
+(5 points)
+6. Create a heatmap of all differentially expressed genes.
+(5 points)

+[Download the .gct and .cls files](https://drive.google.com/drive/folders/1gPEwoh0GP64eycgF4_oD7bl9MHRUxV2q?usp=sharing) to run GSEA in order to answer the following questions.

+7. Using the 'Hallmarks collection' from MSigDB and your data, identify the pathway most highly enriched in simulated cells (5 points).
+8. How many genes sets from the Hallmark collection are significantly enriched in the stimulated group relative to unstimulated (FDR < 0.05) (2 points)
+9. Within Hallmarks, what is the most enriched pathway in phenotype "unstimulated"?
+Is it a significant enrichment?
+(5 points)
+10. How many Hallmark genes sets are significantly enriched in the unstimulated group relative to stimulated (FDR < 0.05) (2 points)